MrSlushious/MrSlushious/README.md

 - 👋 Hi, I’m MrSlushious
-- 👀 I’m interested in Programming and IT
+- 👀 I’m interested in Programming, IT and 3D animation
 - 🌱 I’m currently learning JS and Python

 <!---